Atharv5873/Smart-Vehicle-Safety-and-Comfort-Enhancement-System/README.md

 ## Features
 1. *Fault Tracing of Wiring Harnesses:*
    - Sensors are used to detect faults in wiring harnesses (short circuits, open circuits).
-   - Data processing algorithms analyze sensor dat# Smart Vehicle Safety and Comfort Enhancement System

-Welcome to the Smart Vehicle Safety and Comfort Enhancement System project repository.
-This repository contains the documentation and code for developing a system that enhances vehicle safety and occupant comfort by integrating fault tracing of wiring harnesses, detection of invisible center medians, and monitoring cabin air quality.

-## Project Overview
-In today's automotive landscape, ensuring vehicle safety and enhancing occupant comfort are paramount concerns.
-This project aims to address these concerns by implementing cutting-edge sensor technologies and advanced data processing algorithms.

-## Features
-1. *Fault Tracing of Wiring Harnesses:*
-   - Sensors are used to detect faults in wiring harnesses (short circuits, open circuits).
    - Data processing algorithms analyze sensor data to pinpoint fault locations.
    - Fault alerts are displayed on the vehicle dashboard.